 One of the most brutal episodes in Angola’s long civil war began in early 1993.
 Rebels belonging to UNITA (the National Union for the Total Independence of Angola) besieged and then occupied several cities, including Huambo in the Central Highlands of Angola.
 The blockade lasted for 55 days.
 UNITA then occupied the city for 18 months.
 In 1998, the rebels again attempted to take over the city.
 In “Stories from Huambo”, seven residents of the city tell powerful and moving stories about their struggle to survive during those long, tragic years.

-This programme was part of a dossier wide-ranging dossier – Angola: Picking up the Pieces – that won the One World Broadcasting Trust New Media Award in 2000.
+This programme is part of a dossier wide-ranging dossier – Angola: Picking up the Pieces – that won the One World Broadcasting Trust New Media Award in 2003.

 Radio Netherlands, the Dutch International Service, presents “Stories from Huambo”.
 The programme is produced by Eric Beauchemin.
 We would like to advise listeners that the following program contains descriptions of the personal experience of the victims of violence and war.
 Listeners may find them disturbing.

 We were at home with the parents and suddenly were explosions of bomb.